BSc (Hons), MBChB, MD, FRCPsych

 - Honorary Consultant Forensic Psychiatrist

 By applying epidemiological methods, our team has tried to address a number of key questions in the area of forensic psychiatry and psychology.
 Using population-based datasets and family-based designs, this work has clarified the contribution of the main neuropsychiatric conditions to violent crime.
 These studies, supported by systematic reviews, have challenged some widely held beliefs (e.g. that epilepsy causes violence), addressed areas of considerable uncertainty (whether schizophrenia increases risk) and highlighted neglected areas of risk (bipolar disorder, depression, and head injury).
-In addition, we have clarified what are the modifiable risk factors for violence risk.
+In addition, we have clarified modifiable risk factors for violence risk.
 This work has benefited from novel methods to account for confounding, and collaborations with disease experts and biostatisticians.
 The research on schizophrenia, bipolar disorder, attention-deficit hyperactivity disorder and epilepsy has contributed to national clinical guidelines, and work on risk assessment to an Institute of Medicine working party and US Congressional Research Service report.